jmcooper/angular-hogwarts-tdd-kata/README.md

 Angular Hogwarts TDD Kata
 =========================

+“You are here to learn the subtle science and exact art of code-crafting.
+As there is little foolish wand-waving here, many of you will hardly believe this is magic." --Professor Snape

 Introduction
 ------------

 Hogwarts has embraced Muggle Technology!

-Professor Arthur Weasley has just invented the first steam powered computer and it works at Hogwarts.
+Professor Arthur Weasley has just invented the first magix-powered computer called, Hex, and it works at Hogwarts.

 ---